-The Group's loss for the Year attributable to owners of the Company amounted to approximately RMB103,378,000 (for the year ended 31 December 2022: approximately RMB97,525,000).
-The increase in the loss for the Year was mainly attributable to the decrease in the total revenue, increase in cost of sales and administrative expenses, which was net off to a certain extent by the decrease in impairment loss provision on trade and other receivables, and the impairment loss provision on intangible assets.
+The Group's loss for the Year attributable to owners of the Company amounted to approximately RMB27,891,000 (for the year ended 31 December 2023: approximately RMB103,378,000).
+The decrease in the loss for the Year was mainly attributable to the combined results of: (i) the increase in revenue from co-publishing of third-party games and revenue from the development and sales of games, (ii) the reversal of impairment losses under expected credit loss model previously recognised, and (iii) the increase in administrative expenses as a result of the increase in amortisation of intangible assets and expenses on share-based payments.